Stubborn Child is Wearing Mom Out

 7. Don't get pregnant again until you are happy with your daughter, yourself and your life, all day, every day.
 Yes, it is possible.
 Getting pregnant before that will only get in your way by worsening your stress.

 8. Remind yourself to be constantly grateful.
 A child who wants to spend lots of time playing with toys rather than whining and hanging on you?
 You're lucky.
 A daughter who is smart and beautiful?
 Anyone would envy you.
 A child who is stubborn and determined and can't be pushed around?
-Count your blessings, she will be immune to peer pressure and more successful in her whole life.
-A child who puts her sippy cup on a coaster?
-What did you do right in your last life to get this incredible child?!
+Count your blessings: she will be immune to peer pressure and more successful in her whole life.
+AWhat did you do right in your last life to get this incredible child?!

 9. Every time you feel bad, notice it and find some way to improve your mood.
 Put on music you love and dance to it.
 Take a hot bath and sink into the tub (with your daughter, if necessary!)
 Call your mom or a friend.
-Smile -- it fools the body into thinking you're happy and releasing endorphins.
+Smile -- it fools the body into thinking you're happy, so it releases endorphins.
 Count off all the things you're grateful for.

 Good luck.
 May your day be filled with blessings, big and small.

 I honestly feel like that is the best advice I have ever received.
 I am already seeing things differently and I promise you that I will follow every step and improve this situation.
 Things are coming around for our family financially and my marriage is getting better (slowly but surely).
 I can sense my stress level lifting a bit and I want to capitalize on that.